 Spend the day celebrating independence.
 Attend local events or travel the nation to see friends and relatives.

-- At noon, a “Salute to the Union” is fired, each Independence Day, by any capable military base.
+- At noon, a “Salute to the Union” is fired, each July 4th, by any capable military base.
 This is a salute of one gun for each state in the United States.

 - In 2009, New York City hosted the largest fireworks display in the country.

-Use #IndependenceDay, #July4th, #4thOfJuly, FourthOfJuly to share your celebrations on social media.
+Share your celebrations using #IndependenceDay, #July4th, #4thOfJuly, FourthOfJuly on social media.

-- July 4, 1777 – The First Anniversary – Bristol, Rhode Island, fired thirteen gunshots in salute: once at morning and once again at evening.
-Philadelphia hosted an official dinner for the Continental Congress, toasts, 13-gun salutes, speeches, prayers, music, parades, troop reviews, and fireworks.
-Ships were decorated with red, white and blue bunting.
+- 1777 – The First Anniversary – Bristol, Rhode Island, fired thirteen gunshots in salute: once in the morning and once again in the evening.
+Philadelphia hosted an official dinner for the Continental Congress.
+There were also toasts, 13-gun salutes, speeches, prayers, music, parades, troop reviews, and fireworks.
+Ships were decorated with red, white, and blue bunting.

-- July 4, 1779 – The holiday fell on a Sunday, so the celebrations were held on Monday, July 5.
+- 1779 – Since the holiday fell on a Sunday, celebrations were held on Monday, July 5th.

-- July 4, 1783 – Moravians in Salem, North Carolina held a celebration with a challenging music program assembled by Johann Friedrich Peter.
-The work was titled “The Psalm of Joy”.
+- 1783 – Moravians in Salem, North Carolina, celebrated with a challenging music program assembled by Johann Friedrich Peter.
+The work was titled “The Psalm of Joy.”

-- July 4, 1820 – The first Fourth of July celebration in Eastport Maine was held, and it remains the largest in the state.
+- 1820 – Eastport Main held the first Fourth of July celebration, and it remains the largest in the state.